Dramatic population decline

 - National commitments: Each HELCOM member has committed to protect the harbour porpoise in the Baltic Sea by avoiding by-catch, collecting and analyzing data, establishing Marine Protected Areas, and cooperating with other organizations and conventions.
-This commitment was set down in HELCOM Recommendation 17/2 adopted in 1996.
+This commitment was set down in the HELCOM Recommendation 17/2 on harbour porpoise adopted in 1996 and updated in 2020.

 - Agreements: the harbour porpoise is also covered by other agreements, such as the Baltic Sea Action Plan and the declaration from the 2018 Ministerial Meeting, which include commitments to improving the status of threatened species, taking action on by-catch, and improving the network of Marine Protected Areas.
 When it comes to by-catch, a core indicator on drowned mammals and waterbirds is under development.

-- In general, for example through its work on reducing input of hazardous substances, on sustainable fishing practices, or on clean and safe shipping, HELCOM is continuously addressing other threats to the harbour porpoise in the Baltic Sea.
+- In general, HELCOM is continuously addressing other threats to the harbour porpoise in the Baltic Sea through its work on reducing input of hazardous substances, on sustainable fishing practices, or on clean and safe shipping.

 What is HELCOM

-HELCOM – the Baltic Marine Environment Protection Commission – is an intergovernmental organization of the nine Baltic Sea coastal countries and the European Union, working together since 1974 to protect the marine environment of the Baltic Sea.
+HELCOM – the Helsinki Commission, or the Baltic Marine Environment Protection Commission – is an intergovernmental organization of the nine Baltic Sea coastal countries and the European Union, working together since 1974 to protect the marine environment of the Baltic Sea.
 HELCOM operates through conducting research, developing objectives and agreements, and following up on those objectives and agreements.